unicorn-ui/Unicorn-UI-Website/public/blog/what-is-svg-and-why-do-you-care.md

 Some popular raster image formats are: JPG (or JPEG), PNG, and GIF.
 These image formats are prolific and, thus, support for raster images is ubiquitous.
 This wide-spread usage explains the excellent back support for raster images, and supporting legacy browsers/systems is pretty much a non-issue.
 However, raster images have some disadvantages:

 * Static–raster images are generally not *self-aware*, so you can't easily change them at run-time
 * [Pixelation](http://en.wikipedia.org/wiki/Pixelation)–when zoomed, edges start to exhibit a &ldquo;stair-stepping&rdquo;, or &ldquo;jagged&rdquo; effect.
 This is generally circumnavigated by means of [anti-aliasing](http://en.wikipedia.org/wiki/Spatial_anti-aliasing), a process which, essentially, detects and blurs an image's edges creating the optical illusion of smooth edges.
-But, as you zoom in, these sorts of techniques become less and less effective, and the eye is distracted by the jarring effects produced by the raster image.
+But, as you zoom in, these sorts of techniques become less and less effective, and the eye is distracted by the rather ugly visual artifacts in the zoomed raster image.

 #### Vector